MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/admincenter/cloud-update.md

 ### My Device-based group didn't work with *[feature name]*

 If you're using a group that contains device objects, the devices must be Microsoft Entra joined or hybrid joined.
-Microsoft Entra registered/Workplace joined isn't recognized by the service.
+Devices that are Microsoft Entra registered/Workplace joined will not be recognized when the group is processed.
 As an alternative, consider adding one or more corresponding user objects.
 For more information, see the [requirements for using Microsoft Entra groups](#requirements-for-using-microsoft-entra-groups).

 ## Report a problem

 If you encounter a problem enabling or managing cloud update, first verify that you reviewed the [requirements](#requirements) and completed the steps in the [troubleshooting](#troubleshooting) section.

 If the problem persists after troubleshooting, open a support ticket with Microsoft.
-For a quick investigation, include the date and time when the issue was discovered.
+For a quick investigation, include the date and time when the issue was discovered, and provide a detailed description of the problem.
 Provide a detailed description of the problem.
 If it relates to a device, gather the Device ID from your [device inventory](https://config.office.com/officeSettings/inventory/devices).
 You can find the Device ID by selecting the device name in inventory and reviewing the flyout.

 ## Send feedback